davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 interoperable with existing applications.

-Senders MAY use a short placeholder issuer consisting of a single relative distinguished name, with a single attribute of type id-alg-unsigned and value a zero-length UTF8String.
+Senders MAY use a short placeholder issuer consisting of a single relative distinguished name, with a single attribute of type id-rdna-unsigned and value a zero-length UTF8String.
 This placeholder name, in the string representation of {{?RFC2253}}, is:

 ~~~
-1.3.6.1.5.5.7.6.36=
+1.3.6.1.5.5.7.TBD1.TBD2=
 ~~~

 Alternatively, if the subject is not empty, senders MAY use the subject field,